sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

   - Hours before the actual procedure check your implants and instruments.
 The last thing you want is an inducted 	patient and the external fixators were unavailable.
 To avoid this, do a mental surgery and write down every 		instrument and implant you would need (example: rubber sheet, drill that is charged, back up drill in case this one does not work, drill bit, tap, T-chuck, set of fixator with schanz pins, couplings, long spanning rods, wrenches etc)
   - Just as you would during elective surgery, take your time to study the case and devise a surgical plan prior to going in
   - Incisions can make or break you, it can dictate how easy or difficult subsequent surgeries will be.
 Hence, properly plan the incision and have your plan verified by your senior
-  - Closing the wound? or not closing the wound? ss wires? drains? think about these things before going in
+  - Closing the wound?
+Or not closing the wound?
+SS wires?
+Drains? think about these things before going in
   - And there is no such thing as a mini incision for an arthrotomy, a properly done arthrotomy has adequate 		exposure and visualization of the joint itself
 - There are only a few true orthopedic emergencies that should never be missed:
   - Cauda equina